 Lucky for us, the Sommelier was there.
 The Grill Room has an award-winning wine list.
 It’s quite large so instead of me paging through all of them I told the Sommelier I was looking for a dry red wine.
 He brought back a 2012 Passopisciaro Contrada R made in Sicily which was just below our price range.
 The grape I wasn’t familiar with (Nerello Mascalese) but man was it good.
 If you see it, buy it, you won’t be sorry.

 Service was exactly what you’d expect.
 From the receptionist to the pool server, everyone seemed to be happy about working there.
 Most hotels you can tell when associates are going through the motions, but not here, It seemed everyone took pride in the service they provided.
-A good example of this, when we first arrived to the room the first day I wanted some ice so I grabbed the ice bucket and walked out in the hallway to look for the ice machine.
+A good example of this, when we arrived to the room the first day I wanted some ice so I grabbed the ice bucket and walked out in the hallway to look for the ice machine.
 Housekeeping saw me and said she’d get it for me.
 She had to go down a couple of floors to get it but was back in no time.

 One easy way to tell what type of service you’re going to get is if they call you by name.
 Everyone called us by name here, it’s an easy personal touch a lot of hotels forego but it can really make a difference in your stay.